UdayGajul/Production-and-Payroll-Management-System-PPMS/README.md

 ## Project Background

-This project was developed as part of my Master's first-year in Computer Science, second-semester field project.
-It serves as a culmination of academic learning and practical application in the field of computer science.
+This project was developed as part of my Master’s first-year field project and demonstrates the application of my academic learning in computer science.

 > ⚠️ Note: This standalone application is specifically tailored for use by Gajul Fabrics and other textile industry companies.
 Its functionality and features are designed to meet the specific needs of this organization and may not be suitable for other purposes.